yellicode/csharp-extension/docs/api.md

 the type specified by typeName is a nullable type.
 The default value is false.
 ### PropertyDefinition.isVirtual: boolean
 Indicates if the property should be a virtual property.
+### PropertyDefinition.noGetter: boolean
+Indicates if a property getter should be omitted.
+By default, a getter will be written.
+### PropertyDefinition.noSetter: boolean
+Indicates if a property setter should be omitted.
+By default, a setter will be written.
 ### PropertyDefinition.typeName: string
 The full type name of the property.
 If the type is a collection, the collection must be part of the name (e.g. 'List<string>').